 One of the most significant variations with these robots is the brush design.

-Yeedi utilizes a more traditional combo brush while iRobot uses its patented counter-rotating extractors, enabling its robots to be one of the better performing deep cleaning options.
+Yeedi utilizes a more traditional combo brush, while iRobot uses its patented counter-rotating extractors, making its robots one of the better-performing deep cleaning options.

 4. Dustbin Placement